Shadrock/online-GIS-programming-course/Week_3/Lab_3/README.md

-# Lab 3 Data Sorting and Plotting
+# Lab 3 Data Sorting and Geographical Plotting using Geocoding

 In this lab we will be working to sort the COVID-19 cases in the United States and plotting them on Tableau for atleast 3 states.

 Briefly explain the tutorial and link to any available external outputs, such as a Tableau map.